This blood test for post-menopausal women may be unfamiliar to you. Your doctor may have never have ordered it or probably ignored it.

-The faster and often cheaper way to get lab work you want is to order and pay for it yourself from HealthcheckUSA.
-This Iron Panel is $60 and tests Ferritin and Iron Saturation %, another key number to keep under control by donating blood.
+The faster and often cheaper way to get lab work you want is to order and pay for it yourself from Life Extension.
+These two tests are only $21 each: test for Ferritin and Iron Saturation %, another key number to keep under control by donating blood.

-Order any labs you like from HealthcheckUSA.
+Order any labs you like from Life Extension.
 I’ve sent clients to them for decades and it’s faster than waiting for a doctor appointment.
 If you don’t have insurance, or it won’t pay for the tests you want, check prices on this and other consumer direct labs.

 Should Men or Post-Menopausal Women Ever Take Iron?

 No. Not unless anemic as a result of illness or accident.
 If anemia is diagnosed with no known cause, your doctor must test to find the cause.
 Ulcers, cancer, kidney or liver disease, autoimmune, malabsorption, heavy athletics and gene mutations can all cause anemia.